-Manhattan Construction Accident Attorneys
+Manhattan Construction Accident Attorney

 There is no doubt that construction work can be dangerous.
 Workers perform difficult physical labor, sometimes at great heights or while using heavy machinery.
 That is why Manhattan construction workers who get injured or die in construction accidents deserve fair and just compensation for their injuries, medical bills, and lost wages.